oferze/dotnet/releases/net471/dotnet471-changes.md

 * When serializing an object with TimeSpan property, it will write an empty element for TimeSpan property.
 The fix is to reliably support TimeSpan property in XmlSerializer.
 [252528, System.Xml.dll, Bug]
 * Task methods now honor the Description attribute in help pages.
 [274351, System.ServiceModel.Web.dll, Bug]
 * Fixed an incorrect null check issue in AddressHeaderCollection.
-Afer the fix the actual header (addressHeader) is checked for null and not addressHeaders.
+After the fix the actual header (addressHeader) is checked for null and not addressHeaders.
 [275879, System.ServiceModel.dll, Bug]
 * Fixed reliability problem in Addressing.ReadHeader operator comparison [276385, System.ServiceModel.dll, Bug]
 * Fixed NullReferenceException in waiters null scenario.
 [284926, System.ServiceModel.dll, Bug]
 * Fixed Narrator accessibility problem -  Narrator now announces ‘Configuration’ and ‘Services’ in SvcConfigEditor.
 [393966, SvcConfigEditor.exe, Bug]